BodgeMaster/new_dawn_mirror/01 Unlikely Encounter (Annie intro).md

 * *explanation of what "cryogenic sleep" is*
 * *his dad had thought that it was a ridiculous idea that could never work*

 Slowly, she sets the receiver back on the cradle.
 What would she tell Jack?
 What could she do for him?
-And there was an outside world?
-A whole world, much bigger than the city, that she had never heard of and would never see?
-She looks at the terminal but the text hadn’t changed.
+And the outside world was real?
+A whole world, much bigger than the city, that she had never heard anything but rumors about?
+She looks at the terminal but nothing had changed.

 Annie ponders over what she had just learned for a moment, then she gets up to grab some snacks.
 A cup of juice and a cookie later, she returns, holding two additional cookies.
 She leans against the wall while nibbling at one of them.
 The second cookie is almost gone when she hears it again:

 ##### BEEP BEEP

-Annie looks up.
-That was the terminal.
-She walks over.
+Annie looks up and walks over to the terminal.

 ```
 Hello again.